DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 * ES File Explorer (toward the left, at the bottom).
 * The Android Settings app (toward the right, at the bottom).

-The customizable areas of the other home screens are initially empty.
+The `customizable area`_ of the other home screens is initially empty.